mmondics/openshift-intro/README.md

     Your user credentials have the `cluster-reader` roleBinding.
 This is a read-only roleBinding that allows you to *see* most of what OpenShift has to offer administrators without allowing you to modify cluster objects.
 For example, typical non-admin users would not be able to complete the following few steps.

-5. In the menu at the very bottom, click Administration -> Cluster Settings.
+5. In the menu at the very bottom, **click Administration -> Cluster Settings**.

     ![cluster-settings.png](/images/cluster-settings.png)

     The cluster settings page is where administrators can see what OpenShift versions are available, and also update the cluster from within the console.
 OpenShift completely automates the cluster update once triggered by an administrator, including updating all of the cluster operators and the CoreOS operating system running on the nodes.

-6. On the Cluster Settings page, select the ClusterOperators tab.
+6. On the Cluster Settings page, **select the ClusterOperators tab**.

     ![cluster-settings-clusteroperators.png](/images/cluster-settings-clusteroperators.png)